LeMinaw/Walkers/README.md

 ### On Windows

-Standalone windows builds are located in the `builds` directory of this repo.
+Standalone Windows builds can be found in [GitHub releases](https://github.com/LeMinaw/walkers/releases).

 *The application takes a few moments to init, please be patient.*